ricardoquesada/unijoysticle/DOCUMENTATION.md

 It consists of two major parts:

 * The UniJoystiCle WiFi device
-* The UniJoystiCle smartphone application
+* The UniJoystiCle client application: iOS, Android, Mac, Windows and Linux

 ## The WiFi device